ThatSoulyGuy/XXMLCompiler/docs/ARCHITECTURE.md

 ## Overview

-The XXML compiler is a multi-stage transpiler that converts XXML source code to C++.
+The XXML compiler is a multi-stage compiler that converts XXML source code to native executables via LLVM IR.
 It follows a traditional compiler architecture with distinct phases.

 ## Compilation Pipeline

 ```
-Source Code (.xxml)
+Source Code (.XXML)
        ↓
    [Lexer] ← Error Reporter
        ↓